-If you don’t have a provisional limit, or you don’t have a current account with us yet, use our eligibility tool to see whether your application is likely to be accepted.
+If you don’t have a provisional limit, or you don’t have a current account with us yet, use our eligibility tool to see if your application is likely to be accepted.

-I’ve applied for an overdraft and it says you charge 35% EAR for using it.
+My agreement says you charge 35% EAR for using my overdraft.
 Is this right?

 Will any of this affect my credit score?

 No – your credit score won’t be affected.

 What support was available before 11 August 2020?